arnaudblancher/ansible-role-docker_provisionning/README.md

 Goal : take an ansible inventory and create one docker container for each listed hosts.

-After you can deploy your ansible playbook on theses docker-inevtory and make full tests in a new and clean environnement.
+After you can deploy your ansible playbook on theses docker-inventory and make full tests in a new and clean environnement without new virtual machines.

 Requirements
 ------------

-docker-engine
+- docker-engine

 Make sure your have a docker-engine running, test with (probably as root ...)